awsdocs/aws-javascript-developer-guide-v2/doc_source/loading-the-jssdk.md

 npm install aws-sdk
 ```

-In your application, to reference the React Native compatible version of the SDK with the following code
+In your application, reference the React Native compatible version of the SDK with the following code:

 ```
 var AWS = require('aws-sdk/dist/aws-sdk-react-native');